secretstartups/handbook/content/job-families/finance/it-entapps-engineering.md

 - A strategic leader within the organization.
 - Collaborates and makes proposals across several teams, and helps team members make informed decisions in alignment with strategic plans.

-### Principal IT Enterprise Applications Engineering Requirements
+### Principal IT Enterprise Applications Engineer Requirements

 Extends the Staff IT Enterprise Applications Engineer requirements plus:

 - 8-12 years of experience in a system administration role ideally with enterprise SaaS software model.

-## Distinguished IT Enterprise Applications Engineering
+## Distinguished IT Enterprise Applications Engineer

-Distinguished IT Enterprise Applications Engineering is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the IT Manager, Enterprise Applications.
+The Distinguished IT Enterprise Applications Engineer is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the IT Manager, Enterprise Applications.

-### Distinguished IT Enterprise Applications Engineering Responsibilities
+### Distinguished IT Enterprise Applications Engineer Responsibilities

 Extends the Principal IT Enterprise Applications Engineer responsibilities plus: